Rational points of quiver moduli spaces: Rational points of the moduli space

 \begin{rmk} For an arbitrary field $k$ and a division algebra $D \in \Br(k)$, one can also construct a $k$-variety $\rep_{Q,d',D}$ (resp. $\mathbf{G}_{Q,d',D}$) representing the functor $\brep_{Q,d',D}$ (resp. $\baut_{Q,d',D}$) by Galois descent for $\Gal(k^s/k)$, where $k^s$ denotes a separable closure of $k$.
 More precisely, for $d := \ind\,(D)d'$, we use Galois descent for the modified $\Gal(k^s/k)$-action on $\rep_{Q,d,k^s}:= \spec k^s \times_k \Rep$ (resp. $\mathbf{G}_{Q,d,k^s} :=\spec k^s \times_k \G$) given by the family $u_D$ defined in \eqref{direct_sum_modif_family}.
 Then the above proof can be adapted, once we note that we can still apply Remark \ref{rmk_on_Morita_equiv}, as $\Br(k^s) = 0$. \end{rmk}

 We now turn to notions of semistability for $D$-representations of $Q$.
 The slope-type notions of $\theta$-(semi)stability for $k$-representations naturally generalise to $D$-representations (or, in fact, representations of $Q$ in a category of modules), so we do not repeat them here.
-As the definition of geometric stability is not quite so obvious, we write it out explicitly.
+As the definition of geometric stability over a division algebra is not obvious, we write it out explicitly.